jchristn/WatsonDedupe/README.md

 ## Library Example

 The library requires that you implement three functions within your app for managing chunk data, specifically, writing, reading, and deleting.
 This was done to provide you with flexibility on where you store chunk data and how you manage it.

+The example below shows how to use WatsonDedupe with a managed internal Sqlite database.

 ```
 using System;